sima-11/SMSegmentView/README.md

 - Support vertically organise segments
 - More customisible than UISegmentedControl and easier to expand with new style.

+#### For CocoaPods User
+It seems when using Swift, CocoaPods won't accept frameworks which support iOS version under 8.
+So if you would like to support iOS 7, you might have to add this framework manually.

 # How To Use
 #### Step 1